kaustubhsridhar/time-series-OOD/README.md

 │   ├── training
 ```

-Run the following to extract features to ./NTU_features_all/.
+Run the following to extract features to ./carla_features_all/.
 The following also produces the dictionary of frame lengths (frame_lens) that is pasted into the training and test code below.
 ```
 python feature_abstraction_<name of dataset>.py
 ```
+(where <name of dataset> can be 'carla' or 'drift')

 Run code to train a model which will be saved within NTU directory.
 ```